wpgp/QGIS-pypopRF/docs/getting-started/installation.md

 # Installing QGIS pypopRF Plugin

 This guide walks you through the process of installing the pypopRF plugin for QGIS.
+The plugin provides advanced population mapping capabilities with support for age-sex structure analysis, water masking, and spatial constraints.

 ## System Requirements

 ### QGIS Version
-- QGIS 3.0 or later (recommended: QGIS 3.28 or later)
+- QGIS 3.10 or later (recommended: QGIS 3.28 or later)
 - Both Long Term Release (LTR) and latest versions are supported
+- Python 3.9 - 3.12 compatibility

 ### Operating Systems
-- Windows 10/11
+- Windows 10/11 (64-bit)
 - Ubuntu 20.04/22.04 or other Linux distributions
 - macOS 11 (Big Sur) or later

+### Hardware Requirements
+- Minimum 8GB RAM (16GB recommended for large datasets)
+- Multi-core processor recommended for parallel processing
+- SSD storage recommended for better performance
+- Sufficient free disk space for analysis outputs

 ## Installation Methods